GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 ## Setting up the app:

-For purposes of this tutorial we'll debug a simple servlet that detects the user's browser and says "Hello Firefox", "Hello Chrome", and so forth, depending on the browser.
+For purposes of this tutorial you'll debug a simple servlet that detects the user's browser and says "Hello Firefox", "Hello Chrome", and so forth, depending on the browser.
 You can find this code in the Github project [cloud-debugger-idea-sample](https://github.com/GoogleCloudPlatform/cloud-debugger-idea-sample).
 It is built with Maven version 3.1 or later.